slackapi/python-slack-sdk/tutorial/03-responding-to-slack-events.md

 Next we'll need our app to store some data.
 For simplicity we'll store our app data in-memory with the following data structure: `{"channel": {"user_id": OnboardingTutorial}}`.

-- Add the the following line under the previous code:
+- Add the following line under the previous code:

 ```Python
 onboarding_tutorials_sent = {}